relmify/jest-fp-ts/README.md

 # Jest Matchers for the fp-ts ecosystem

-Jest matchers for projects using fp-ts and io-ts.
+Jest matchers for projects using `fp-ts` and `io-ts`.

 ## Problem

-If your TypeScript project is written in a functional programming style using fp-ts and io-ts, many of the values you'll want to check in your unit tests will come wrapped inside container types like Either, Option, or These.
+If your TypeScript project is written in a functional programming style using `fp-ts` and `io-ts`, many of the values you'll want to check in your unit tests will come wrapped inside container types like Either, Option, or These.
 Jest has no awareness of these container types and no built-in matchers to help you to compare wrapped values against un-wrapped values.
 This leaves you with two options: